Is Short Term Memory Loss a Sign of Dementia?

 Though it’s not always easy to cope with dementia, these strategies can help make life easier and more manageable.
 With the right support and understanding, it is possible to manage the effects of dementia.

-The importance of Early Detection
+The Importance of Early Detection and Early Diagnosis

 It is important to detect dementia as early as possible for two reasons; the first is that early diagnosis can help people to manage the condition better.
 Knowing that someone has dementia, means that they have the opportunity to take advantage of treatments or coping strategies that are available.
 Early detection also gives family members and carers the chance to start planning for day-to-day and long-term care.